medal-challenger/jigsaw-rate-severity-of-toxic-comments/README.md

 ## Competition Overview

 ### Problem
-- Score a set of comments and rank them by their toxicity
+- Score toxicity of a set of comments and rank them
 ### Dataset
 - Ruddit Dataset
 - Jigsaw Rate Severity of Toxic Comments